Essential Hypertension

 - Genetic predisposition: Several genetic loci have been associated with blood pressure regulation, influencing renal sodium handling, vascular tone, and sympathetic nervous system activity.

-- Renin-angiotensin-aldosterone system (RAAS): Dysregulation of the RAAS leads to increased sodium and water retention, vasoconstriction, and aldosterone-mediated potassium excretion, all of which contribute to elevated blood pressure ().
-Many antihypertensive agents act on this system ( Figure 1).
-Figure 2
+- Renin-angiotensin-aldosterone system (RAAS): Dysregulation of the RAAS leads to increased sodium and water retention, vasoconstriction, and aldosterone-mediated potassium excretion, all of which contribute to elevated blood pressure (Figure 1).
+Many antihypertensive agents act on this system (Figure 2).

 - Endothelial dysfunction: